How to Put Lights on a Christmas Tree Like a Pro

 If you want the effect of a Rockefeller tree in your living room, you'll need extra light.
 To make your tree really wow, double the number of lights to 200 per foot of tree.
 Here's how to string lights on a Christmas tree that dazzles.

 - Use 12 boxes of 100-light strands for a 6-foot tree and 16 boxes for an 8-foot tree ($119, The Home Depot).

 - Wrap the cord around every green as you work back along the branch.

-- Christmas tree lights can either be stacked or end to end, also called string to string.
+- Christmas tree lights can either be end-to-end—aka string-to-string—or stacked.
 Before buying your tree lights, check the boxes to make sure they're all compatible.
 By using stacked plugs, you can join more strands than you can with end-to-end plugs.

-- Make sure the wattages of all the lights you use are the same; this prevents power surges and prolongs the life of the bulbs.
+- The wattages of all the lights you use should be the same.
+This prevents power surges while prolonging the life of the bulbs.

 - Plug in the lights before you remove them from the box so you can see if they work before you put them on the tree.